 FEA invests in promising students with financial need who wish to study abroad.
 FEA scholarships will be awarded for programs in summer as well as for the semester or academic year.

 - Fund for Education Abroad

 Many program providers also offer scholarships – so check with your program.

 If you receive a scholarship or other form of financial aid from any source (affiliated program, foundation, civic organization, etc.) that is not listed on your Financial Aid Award Notification, you are required to report it to the Office of Financial Aid.

 Outside assistance for financial aid recipients will result in a reduction of the work-study and/or loan after federal need (cost of attendance minus expected family contribution) is met.
 When the outside assistance exceeds the amount of work-study and/or loan awards, the Gettysburg College Grant must be adjusted.

-If you are currently receiving outside assistance, make sure to check with the organization to determine if your award can be used to pay for off campus studies.
+If you are currently receiving outside assistance, make sure to check with the organization to determine if your award can be used to pay for global study.